Wedgwood Institute: Conservation of the building

 It has been unoccupied since 2008.
 In recent years it became derelict and was placed on Historic England's Heritage at Risk Register, assessed to be in poor condition and slowly decaying.

 In February 2015, work began to restore the building, using grant money, carried out by Stoke-on-Trent City Council and The Prince's Regeneration Trust (now the King's Foundation).
 The Prince's Regeneration Trust would offer it to start-up businesses.

 In March 2024, funding was awarded from Historic England, to make the building weather-tight and safe to access.
 Louise Brennan, Midlands regional director at Historic England, said finding a new use for it was taking time but it could not continue to deteriorate.
 The planning application for the work stated that "....
 The intention is to safeguard the structure, recognising the significance of the building and its interior and prevent further deterioration in anticipation of a future refurbishment."

 There was a planned and controlled demolition of a section of gable wall of the building in September 2025, as part of remedial work.
 A spokesperson for the City Council said: "This work is part of an operation to make the Grade II*-listed building structurally safe ahead of longer term heritage works to regenerate it....
 No other part of the building has been affected or damaged by this procedure."
+It was reported in January 2026 that essential work on the north-east corner of the building, taking about six weeks, would start that month, as part of wider safeguarding and improvement of the structure.